RohitKochhar/ns-covid-model/README.md

 | Actual        |          4    |       64      |
 | Error         |         -2    |       -6      |
 | Relative Error|         33%   |        8%     |

+This data suggests a few things:
+- We are predicting higher for both active cases and new cases.
+ - The first correction is that we need to reduce the probability of spread in the ORANGE zone, which is currently set to 10%.
+This could suggest that as restrictions are right now, for every active case we currently have we are <10% likely to develop a new case the next day.
+Of course this assumes the virus has no incubation period, which we of course know to be false.
+This will be our next correction.
+We reduce the probability of spread in the ORANGE zone to 7.5%
+ - The next correction is to assume that it takes 10 days for restrictions to take place.
+This means now today's zone doesn't affect new cases, but the zone 10 days ago does.
+This was adjusted by changes to the implementation of the setTransmission method for the Day class